 If you need a law practice guide to help you familiarize yourself with federal practice rules and deadlines, take a look at O’Connors’ Federal Rules: Civil Trials.

-When is an answer due in federal court?
+When is the deadline to file an answer in federal court?

 In its answer, the defendant needs to address each of the paragraphs specifically from the complaint.
 The defendant can admit, deny, or state a lack of knowledge or information sufficient to form a belief about the truth of an allegation for each paragraph.
 In the case of partially true paragraphs, the defendant can admit the part that is true and deny or state lack of knowledge as to the rest.
 The defendant must also state at this time any affirmative defenses to be raised.